-Information on all modules offered at the University of Hohenheim is available online at www.uni-hohenheim.de/module-catalogue.
+Information on all modules offered at the University of Hohenheim is also available on the above mentioned website.

+Master's thesis

-Master's The Master's thesis is intended to show that you are able to work independently on a topic in the field of the bioeconomy within a fixed period of time by applying scientific methods.
+The Master's thesis is intended to show that you are able to work independently on a topic in the field of the bioeconomy within a fixed period of time by applying scientific methods.
 Thesis work includes a literature review, compilation of new and original data derived from either field or laboratory work or a systems analysis and modelling as well as a period of write-up.